 On this day, governments, businesses, celebrities, and we the citizens of the world shift our focus to put any effort into a pressing environmental issue.
 We plant trees, most widely and commonly, and after the day, our lives continue as it was.

-World Environment Day 2022 is hosted by Sweden.
+World Environment Day 2022 was hosted by Sweden.
+Do you know?

 Is a day-long WED observance enough?

 The bushfires in Brazil, the United States, and Australia, the forest fire in Uttarakhand, the locust infestations across East Africa and India, and then, the global pandemic COVID-19.

 These events suggest a strong act.
 It proves the might of Nature.
 Most importantly, this is an attitude check, if we don’t respect our dependence on Nature, the human race will be the first one to get extinct.

 What is the theme of WED 2023?

 This World Environment Day 2023, the theme is ‘Beat Plastic Pollution‘ with a focus on “Solutions to Plastic Pollution”.